Homicide in Israeli law: Genocide

 Genocide, under Israeli law, is defined as "the deliberate and systematic destruction, in whole or in part, of an ethnic, racial, religious, or national group".
 Israel is not a member of the International Criminal Court, and prosecutes cases of genocides under its own jurisdiction with the use of Military tribunals.
 This is due to the fact that Israeli law calls for the death penalty in cases of genocides.
 The mandatory punishment for genocide is the death penalty.
 Thus, under Israeli law, genocide is one of the few crimes subject to the death penalty if the offense is committed in war time.

 Murder with reduced liability

 Applies when the perpetrator, in a state of severe mental distress due to severe and prolonged abuse inflicted on him/her or a member of his/her family by a person, intentionally or indifferently causes the death of that person.
 Carries a maximum sentence of 15 years in prison.
 The maximum is increased to 20 years imprisonment when the perpetrator intentionally or indifferently causes the death of another soon after being provoked and the perpetrator had significant difficulty in controlling his/her rage.
 Similarly, 20 years imprisonment may generally be imposed on a person who causes the death of another intentionally or indifferently when, due to a severe mental disorder or mental impairment, his/her ability to comprehend the nature of the act and the need to refrain from committing it was considerably limited.

+Murder committed by minors

+Minors who commit serious offenses such as murder can be sentenced to life imprisonment, but it is not a requirement.
+In December 1996, Rei Horev committed murder at age 17.5 in Kfar Saba.
+The court ruled that Horev had planned the crime without a motive, demonstrating awareness of his actions and lack of regard for human life.
+He was sentenced to life imprisonment, and his appeal for a sentence reduction was denied by the Supreme Court.
+The Supreme Court stated that age was a factor to consider but did not preclude the possibility of life imprisonment for severe crimes.
+This principle, "minority is not immunity", has been referenced by legal experts in relation to the killing of Yemanu Binyamin Zelka.